Arousal: Schachter–Singer two-factor theory

 The Schachter–Singer two-factor theory or the cognitive labeling theory takes into account both the physiological arousal and the cognitive processes that respond to an emotion-provoking situation.
 Schachter and Singer's theory states that an emotional state is the product of the physiological arousal and the cognition regarding the state of arousal.
 Thus, cognition determines how the physical response is labeled; for example, as "anger", "joy", or "fear".
 In this theory, emotion is seen as a product of the interaction between the state of arousal and how one's thought processes appraise the current situation.
 The physiological arousal does not provide the label for the emotion; cognition does.
 For example, if a person is being pursued by a serial killer, the person will likely be sweating and their heart will be racing, which is their physiological state.
 The person's cognitive label will come from assessing their quickly beating heart and sweat as "fear".
 Then they will feel the emotion of "fear", but only after it has been established through cognition.
-The process is: the event (serial killer chasing the person) --> physiological arousal (sweat, heart racing) --> cognitive label (reasoning; "this is fear") --> emotion (fear).
+The process is: the event (serial killer chasing the person) → physiological arousal (sweat, heart racing) → cognitive label (reasoning; "this is fear") → emotion (fear).

+Classification of Emotion

+Arousal is also an important element when classifying emotions.
+In particular, arousal is represented in many dimensional emotion classification models as one of the variables (axes), including the well known Circumplex model.
+Here, arousal is one of two dimensions, representing the "intensity" of an emotion, with the other dimension being valence.
+Examples for high arousal emotions include anger (low valence) or excitement (high valence), while sadness and boredom have relatively low arousal.